Pofay/pofay.github.io/_posts/2018-10-18-Using-Javasciprt-to-display-text-on-lcd-using-rpi.md

 ---
 layout: post
-title: Using NodeJS to display the time in an LCD using a Raspberry Pi
+title: Using NodeJS and Raspberry Pi to display the current time in an LCD
 tags: [rpi, javascript]
 ---